LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/unit-testing/tdd-example.rst

    });

-Now that we identified a clear goal for the test, let's add logic and ``assert`` calls in the test to verify the desired behavior. *But wait...* we haven't added anything except an empty test at this point.
+Now that we identified a clear goal for the test, let's add logic and ``expect`` calls in the test to verify the desired behavior. *But wait...* we haven't added anything except an empty test at this point.
 There isn't any actual code to verify.
 That's okay, this is part of the TDD process.